verlok/picturePolyfill/README.md

 ## Support

-picturePolyfill supports a wide range of browsers, provided that you stick with the markup conventions provided.
-Talking about Internet Explorer, it supports IE 8 and above.
+picturePolyfill supports all modern browsers and Internet Explorer 8 and above.

-### About IE 8 desktop
+### About Internet Explorer desktop

+* **IE 10 and above**: Fully supported, as in all other modern browsers
+* **IE 9**: Supported, including the matchMedia polyfill provided in external/matchMedia.js
-Internet Explorer 8 has no support for CSS3 Media Queries, so using picturePolyfill IE will receive the `data-picture` array element having the `standard` property set to true, or the last element of the `data-picture` attribute array.
+* **IE 8**: Supported, but as the browser has no support for CSS3 Media Queries, the script will load the element (of the `data-picture` attribute array) which has the `standard` property set to true, or the last element of the array.
+* **IE 7 and below**: *not supported*, script will fail silently without throwing any javascript errors

 ## Size and delivery